MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     WHERE @SalesRep = USER_NAME();
     GO

     --Create a security policy to invoke and enforce the function each time a query is run on the Sales table.
-The security policy has a Filter predicate that silently filters the rows available to read operations (SELECT, UPDATE, and DELETE).
+The security policy has a filter predicate that silently filters the rows available to read operations (SELECT, UPDATE, and DELETE).
     CREATE SECURITY POLICY SalesFilter
     ADD FILTER PREDICATE rls.fn_securitypredicate(SalesRep)
     ON dbo.Sales